-Web/Database Developer graduates design and develop dynamic, data-driven web sites for small to mid-size businesses.
+Web Developer graduates to design and develop dynamic, data-driven web sites for small to mid-size businesses.
 Highline works closely with industry to ensure that students are learning the most relevant and marketable skills.
 Students participate in a capstone project for a small business in the community, complete an internship, and attend Emerging Technologies seminars.

 Emphasis & Technologies